 Antibiotics.
-Your doctor may perform tests to identify what type of staph bacteria is behind your infection, to help choose the antibiotic that will work best.
-Antibiotics sometimes prescribed to treat staph infections include cephalosporins, nafcillin or related antibiotics, sulfa drugs or vancomycin.
+Your doctor may perform tests to identify what type of staph bacteria is behind your infection, and to help choose the antibiotic that will work best.
+Antibiotics commonly prescribed to treat staph infections include certain cephalosporins, nafcillin or related antibiotics, sulfa drugs or vancomycin.

 - Device removal.
 If your infection involves a device or prosthetic, prompt removal of the device is needed.
 For some devices, removal might require surgery.

 - Longo DL, et al. Harrison's Online.
-17th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=2870999.
-Accessed May 9, 2011.
+18th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=4.
+Accessed March 3, 2014.

 - Staphylococcal food poisoning.
 Centers for Disease Control and Prevention. http://www.cdc.gov/ncidod/dbmd/diseaseinfo/staphylococcus_food_g.htm.
-Accessed May 9, 2011.
+Accessed March 3, 2014.

-- Staphylococcus aureus (SA): Antibiotic resistance (general).
-National Institute of Allergy and Infectious Disease. http://science.education.nih.gov/supplements/nih1/diseases/activities/activity5_vrsa-database.htm.
-Accessed May 9, 2011.
+- Methicillin-Resistant Staphylococcus aureus (MRSA) — Prevention.
+National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/antimicrobialResistance/Examples/mrsa/Pages/prevention.aspx.
+Accessed March 4, 2014.

 - Liu C, et al. Clinical practice guidelines by the Infectious Diseases Society of America for the treatment of methicillin-resistant staphylococcus aureus infections in adults and children.
 Clinical Infectious Diseases.
-2011;52:1.
+2011;52:285.